I'm a professional tarot reader with 20 years of experience. For me, tarot is a fascinating system that reflects all human life.

 5. There Are Four Archangels in the Major Arcana

-The first angel appears in the Lovers card.
-There is some disagreement whether this is Raphael or Michael.
-In the first Italian decks, there was no angel and the card was simply named ‘Love’.
+- The first angel appears in the Lovers card: There is some disagreement whether this is Raphael or Michael.
+In the first Italian decks, there was no angel and the card was simply named ‘Love.’
 The angel’s place was occupied by Cupid.
-Later, as more decks were published, the card was renamed and sexy Cupid was ousted by the more acceptable image of a mighty angel bestowing his approval on the union taking place below.
-I’m going with Raphael as he is the angel of healing and lovers.
+Later, as more decks were published, the card was renamed and sexy Cupid was ousted by the more acceptable image of a mighty angel bestowing his approval on the Lovers' union taking place below.
+I’m going with Raphael, as he is the angel of healing and lovers.

-Temperance is often represented by an unnamed angel, indicating we should be listening to our higher, spiritual nature.
-In the Bible, Revelation 10:1-2, there is a description of a ‘great angel’, usually deemed to be Michael, standing with one foot on land; the other in the ocean.
+- Temperance is often represented by an unnamed angel, indicating we should be listening to our higher, spiritual nature.
+In the Bible, Revelation 10:1-2, there is a description of a ‘great angel,’ usually thought to be Michael, standing with one foot on land and the other in the ocean.
 Some tarotists are convinced Temperance is Gabriel.

-The Devil is also an angel.
+- The Devil is also an angel.
 I always thought it was Lucifer, but apparently not.
 It is Uriel, who appears to teach humans that we create our own bondage by our habit of chaining ourselves to earthly possessions and attachments.
-He looks terrifying, but is, in fact, trying to point out that he knows what’s best and to release ourselves from our addictions and attachments.
+He looks terrifying but is, in fact, trying to point out that he knows what’s best and to release us from our addictions and attachments.
 But that would mean I would have to let go of my tarot deck habit, wouldn’t it?

-6. You Don’t Have to Be a Witch or a Psychic to Read Tarot
+6. You Don’t Have to Be a Witch, a Pagan, or a Psychic to Read Tarot

 It’s true.
 Anyone can learn to read tarot.
-It’s a skill and an art, and takes loads of practice but it can be learned.
-There are psychic readers who use tarot as a kind of jumping off point.
+It’s a skill and an art; it takes loads of practice, but it can be learned.
+There are psychic readers who use tarot as a kind of jumping-off point.
 They tend to be less interested in the traditional interpretations and are able to 'clairvoyantly see’ what the rest of us cannot.
 I am very jealous of their skills.

-7. The Advice That Someone Should Buy Your First Deck for You Is a Myth
+7. The Rule That Someone Should Buy Your First Deck for You Is a Myth

-I have no idea where this ridiculous old wives’ tale came from, but you won’t be any less of a reader if you purchase your own deck.
+I have no idea where this ridiculous old wives’ tale came from, but you won’t be any less of a tarotist if you purchase your own deck.
 Take no notice of superstitious nonsense.

-And while we are on silly stuff, advice that you shouldn’t read tarot for yourself is also false.
+And while we are on silly stuff, the idea that you shouldn’t read tarot for yourself is also false.

 The magic of tarot happens when those images and symbols connect with something in your own imagination, memory, and emotions.